aron0093/integrated_pathway_analysis/Dashboards/Readme.md

 ## Dashboards

 Dynamic dashboards exploring pathway regulation in context of the following clinical variables were developed using the bokeh package in python.
+[Online viewer](https://htmlpreview.github.io/)

 ### Clinical variables